krasimir/fabrico/README.md

 Inspired by [npm](https://npmjs.org/) and [bundler](http://gembundler.com/), the manager could download content from GitHub.
 It is not meant to be only for PHP based application, but for any other kind of software, which uses GitHub's repositories.
 You can install modules by specifying owner, repository, branch, directory and commit.

-*There is no any special kind of files which you have to add to define a module.
+*There is no any special kind of file which you have to add to define a module.
 Basically every directory is a separated module.*

 ### Usage